It’s not easy to compare nappies, particularly eco-friendly disposables, so we have done the comparison for you.

-We’ve stripped out the ‘fluffy’ descriptions, to give you the comparable facts - what materials are used in the nappies and how biodegradable they are – we’ve even checked what packaging is used.*
+We’ve stripped out the ‘fluffy’ descriptions, to give you the comparable facts - what materials are used in the nappies and how compostable or recyclable they are – we’ve even checked what packaging is used.*

 Why does it matter which nappies I choose?

 On average, a baby will require 6000 nappy changes before they are potty trained.

 3 billion nappies and 11 billion baby wipes are used every year in the UK alone.

 We all know that single-use plastic needs to be reduced and traditional disposable nappies and baby wipes are typically made from oil-based plastics such as polypropylene, polyethylene and polyester.
 These materials are not commonly recycled* and cannot be composted.
 They take hundreds of years to break down when disposed of in landfill.

 For every plastic nappy created 150ml of crude oil is required and 15ml of chlorine bleach.

 An Eco Disposable looks just like a regular nappy and will perform like a regular nappy - or better! - but it will be made using significantly less plastic and fewer chemicals